rcdev714/rcec/SUPABASE_AUTH_FIX.md

 ## Next Steps

-1. Update your Supabase email templates
+1. **Update your Supabase Site URL** to `https://unibrokers.netlify.app`
-2. Configure redirect URLs in Supabase
+2. **Add production redirect URLs** in Supabase
+3. **Verify environment variables** in Netlify
-3. Go to `/auth/debug` to check current status
+4. Go to `/auth/debug` to check current status
-4. Try `/auth/test-login` if regular login fails
+5. Try `/auth/test-login` if regular login fails
-5. Monitor Supabase logs for any issues
+6. Monitor Supabase logs for any issues